UAE: Stress, loud sounds impact infertility, say doctors

 “Several studies have shown that constant exposure to environment factors like noise and pollution can impact fetility,” said Dr Nadia Najjari, Reproductive Medicine and Infertility Consultant at HealthPlus IVF in Abu Dhabi.

 “For example, if it's noisy, people cannot sleep and that affects the pituitary gland.
 This results in the body having a hormonal imbalance that affects reproductive health, and reducing sperm quality.
 Eggs are not produced, which means women cannot get pregnant.
-Exposure to chemicals like pesticides also disrupts the hormonal regulation, and can also cause miscarriage”
+Exposure to chemicals like pesticides also disrupts the hormonal regulation, and can also cause miscarriages," added Dr Nadia.

 Dr Najjari's comments were echoed by Dr Shikha Garg, Specialist Gynaecology and Obstetrics at Aster Royal Clinic Downtown Dubai.
 “Research has consistently shown that environmental factors have a profound effect on health and diseases and the same goes for fertility,” she said.
 “Factors like obesity, being underweight, overdoing physical activity and exercises, radiation, smoking and alcohol, using drugs like marijuana and heavy drinking all have a deleterious impact on fertility.”